apereo/cas/docs/cas-server-documentation/integration/Attribute-Resolution-JDBC.md

 CAS does allow for attributes to be retrieved from a variety of SQL databases.
 To learn how to configure database drivers, [please see this guide](../installation/JDBC-Drivers.html).

-{% include casproperties.html properties="cas.authn.attribute-repository.jdbc" %}
+{% include_cached casproperties.html properties="cas.authn.attribute-repository.jdbc" %}

 JDBC attribute sources can be defined based on the following mechanics: